thieulong/FPT-Subject-Register-Bot/README.md

 > `python -m pip install requirement.txt`

 ## 3. Download chromedriver.exe
-Just in case the chromedriver.exe is outdated, you can download the lastest version [here](https://chromedriver.chromium.org/downloads) and remove the default one in this repo.
+Just in case the chromedriver.exe is outdated, check your browser version by following [this](https://www.businessinsider.com/what-version-of-google-chrome-do-i-have).
+After that, you can download the lastest version [here](https://chromedriver.chromium.org/downloads) and remove the default one in this repo.
-And also, check your browser version by following [this](https://www.businessinsider.com/what-version-of-google-chrome-do-i-have)